 The following questions and answers clarify your basic WHCRA rights.
 Under WHCRA, if your group health plan covers mastectomies, the plan must provide certain reconstructive surgery and other post-mastectomy benefits.

-Your health plan or issuer is required to provide you with a notice of your rights under WHCRA when you enroll in the health plan, and then once each year.
+Your health plan or health insurance issuer (also commonly referred to as your health insurance company) is required to provide you with a notice of your rights under WHCRA when you enroll in the health plan, and then once each year.